andycroll/andycroll.com/_posts/2017/2017-10-29-use-simplecov.markdown

 end
 ```

-And run `bundle` in the root directory of your project
+And run `bundle` in the root directory of your project.

 #### Add to `.gitignore`